 Molly currently lives in Harrisburg, PA with her husband and twin girls.
 She loves being able to balance a career and be a mom.
 Molly has been teaching private lessons since 2004.
 In that time she has worked with 100's of students of all ages eager to learn how to play an instrument or sing.
 Molly loves music and loves being able to teach it to others.
 Her private music studio is located in her home where she offers in-person lessons in Vocal Instruction, Violin Lessons, and Viola Lessons, as well as online lessons for those interested in learning with her who do not live in the area.

-Molly performs at weddings and special events throughout South Central Pennsylvania.
-Since beginning her performance career in 2004, she has provided vocal or violin music for more than 500 weddings and numerous public and private events.
-She is currently an artist in residence at Penn State Hershey Medical Center and has a publishing deal through Rock Diva Sugar Daddy Publishing for music written with guitarist, Maria Wilson.
+Molly is currently an artist in residence at Penn State Hershey Medical Center.
+Since beginning her performance career in 2004, she has provided vocal or violin music for more than 500 weddings and numerous public and private events throughout South Central Pennsylvania.
+She has a publishing deal through Rock Diva Sugar Daddy Publishing for music written with guitarist, Maria Wilson.

-Molly Rahe offers Voice lessons in her Harrisburg, PA studio location and online via FaceTime, Google Hangouts or Skype.
-Inquiry by filling out the contact form or by email email@example.com.
-Violin and Viola lessons are available at her Harrisburg, PA studio.
+Molly Rahe offers Voice, Violin and Viola lessons in her Harrisburg, PA studio location and online via Zoom or FaceTime.
+Inquire by filling out the contact form or by email email@example.com.